editorconfig/editorconfig-emacs/README.md

 ### `editorconfig-indentation-alist`

-Alist of indentaion setting mothods by modes.
+Alist of indentation setting methods by modes.

 For the easiest case to add a new support for a major-mode, you just need to add a pair of major-mode symbol and its indentation variables: